Interview: CyrusOne’s new Europe president on aggressive expansion

 “We currently have development sites in process across London, Dublin, Frankfurt and Amsterdam, and exploring options in several of the other Tier 1 European markets.
 It’s certainly in our thinking that we would look to expand our footprint further, both within Europe and more globally.
 We’ve grown the CyrusOne business fivefold since we went public in 2013 and it’s been an unbelievable ride.
 If we complete everything in the works, we’ll have one of the largest portfolios in the European theatre.”

-Sustainability is a hot topic at the moment as the issue of power-hungry data centres continues to swell, but Durvasula says CyrusOne is looking to do its bit for the industry.
+Sustainability is a hot topic at the moment as the issue of power-hungry data centers continues to swell, but Durvasula says CyrusOne is looking to do its bit for the industry.

-“We recently moved our London I and London II data centres onto a green energy tariff.
+“We recently moved our London I and London II data centers onto a green energy tariff.
 We were able to negotiate a deal which will deliver reduced unit costs to our customers alongside a reduction in carbon emissions.
-We continue to explore ways to maximise the efficiency and resource usage in our data centres so that we can pass those benefits along to our customers.”
+We continue to explore ways to maximise the efficiency and resource usage in our data centers so that we can pass those benefits along to our customers.”

 Durvasula comes to the Europe market at an interesting time, as Brexit is causing no shortage of business anxiety.
 However, he is confident that it won’t impact the company’s interests in the region.

 “The Brexit process has been fascinating to watch, both from New York and since landing in London.
 We’re still learning a lot each day, and as a company we definitely see the exit of Britain from the European Union as both an opportunity and a challenge, whatever the eventual outcome may look like,” says Durvasula.